-Figure 5: Characteristics and performance of the lead gate approach.
-In panel (a), the response of the matching circuit to a change in resistance of the sensing dot is shown.
-Panel (b) shows the response of the resonant circuit at the resonance frequency versus the resistance of the sensing dot.
-The circuit matches at 275kOhm.
-Panel (c) shows a charge stability diagram of dot 3 and 4, measured via RF readout (2us per point).
-The black line in the figure shows the transition that is probed in panel (d).
-Panel (d) shows the infidelity of the charge detection versus measurement time.
-The infidelity of the charge readout was estimated by sending a block pulse to the quantum dot.
+Figure 5: Characteristics and performance of the lead gate approach. (a) Reflection coefficient of the tank circuit as a function of frequency for several different values of the sensing dot resistance. (b) Reflection of the tank circuit at the resonance frequency of an unloaded tank circuit versus the resistance of the sensing dot.
+The matching condition of the circuit is met at 275kOhm. (c) A charge stability diagram ,constructed by recording the reflected signal from the tank circuit, while varying the chemical potential in quantum dots 3 and 4, using a linear combination of gates P3, P4, and SP2.Each datapoint on the plot is collected in 2us. (d) Infidelity of charge detection versus measurement time.
+The infidelity of charge readout is estimated by sending a block pulse to quantum dot 4, along the black arrow in panel (c)..
 When changing the frequency, one can check if it is possible to still differentiate the two signals generated by the block pulse (top and bottom of the pulse).
 The fidelity is estimated by making a histogram of both signals and calculating the overlap (similar to how one would do it for qubit readout).